 “She seemed to be uncoordinated, but her mom and I were both enormously unathletic people, so we didn’t think too much of it,” Douglas remembers.

 Then, her grandmother noticed that she seemed to be struggling with talking.
 When they raised the issue with their pediatrician he brushed it off, saying, “Forget it, don’t worry about it.
 She’s fine.”
-But by her fifth birthday check-up, he was also worried.
+But by her fifth birthday, he was also worried.

 In the journey to find answers for Iris, Douglas quit his job to be able to work from home and spend more time visiting doctors.
 On his 40th birthday, his new company shut down.
 Five days later, they received Iris’s diagnosis: GM1.
 He immediately became a full-time, stay-at-home dad.